bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

   yourself (we'll skip them in class).

 * Don't be harsh on yourself if you are not doing as well as you expected.
-It takes time to learn, and often we learn (more) from mistakes.
+It takes time to learn.
+Don't make this about the grade.